 If you are concerned about the visibility of incomplete (or inaccurate) item information: instruct your data entry team to create items as though they are "breaking news":

 - Enter only what you know about an item, do not guess: "A week in Hawaii!
 Donated by Ann and Mark Miller, FMV = Priceless.
-Complete details and pictures provided soon."
+Complete details and pictures coming soon."

 - Embellish the item record and description as details are provided.